 ‘Z’ after the clock time.
 Through the other fields

-object, RANDOM.ORG also advises how many true random bits were used to satisfy the
+in the result object, RANDOM.ORG also advises how many true random bits were used to satisfy the

 request and how many bits and requests are left in the client's